camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 APIs shall use the [versioning-format](https://lf-camaraproject.atlassian.net/wiki/x/3yLe) as specified by the release management working group.

 #### 5.3.4.
 Terms of service
-Terms of service shall not be included.
+`termsOfService` shall not be included.
 API providers may add this content when documenting their APIs.

 #### 5.3.5.
 Contact information
-Contact information shall not be included.
+`contact` information shall not be included.
 API providers may add this content when documenting their APIs.

 #### 5.3.6.
 License
 The license object shall include the following fields: